-Secured claims are claims that are secured with in rem security rights over the debtor's particular assets, regardless of whether or not the debt being secured is the debtor's direct debt.
+Secured claims are the claims that are secured with in rem security rights over the debtor's particular assets, regardless of whether or not the debt being secured is the debtor's direct debt.

-Note that the IBL provides that secured creditors:
+Note that the IBL provides that secured creditors are:

-- must be able to prove that part of their secured claims cannot be settled from the sale proceeds of the security, with a right to request the unsecured claims' right to be granted to that part of their secured claims, without jeopardising their privilege rights over the security; - must intend to cast their votes in the voting of the composition plan under the bankruptcy proceedings with the right to release their privilege rights under their secured claims to become unsecured claims; and - whose secured claims cannot be entirely fulfilled from the sale proceeds of the security may have their unpaid secured claims converted into unsecured claims.
+- able to prove that part of their secured claims would not be possible to be settled from the sale proceeds of the security, with a right to request the unsecured claims' right to be granted to that part of their secured claims, without jeopardising their privilege rights over the security; - intending to cast votes in the voting of the composition plan under the Bankruptcy proceedings with the right to release their privilege rights under their secured claims to become unsecured claims; - whose secured claims cannot be entirely fulfilled from the sale proceeds of the security to have the unpaid secured claims converted as unsecured claims.